yhan337-alt/Making-journal/journal-pages/week-04.md

 Story Told: The visualization emphasizes which human activities are responsible for the most air pollution in Aotearoa.

 ![data](../assets/week-04/22.png)
-*Figure 17: First version by Claude (I can't change it to English: using all free messages.)*
+*Figure 17: First treemap by Claude (I can't change it to English: using all free messages.)*

 ![data](../assets/week-04/33.png)
-*Figure 18: Fianl version by Claude*
+*Figure 18: Fianl Bubble Chart by Claude*

 Design Decisions: Claude suggested a treemap first, but I guided it toward bubbles to make the comparison of sources clearer.
 I chose specific colours for each sector to make the chart visually intuitive.